 Quartile vs IMDb: a rating that tells you why

 IMDb is where the world checks a film's rating, and its database is unmatched — cast, crew, trivia, every title ever made.
-But the rating itself, a single 1–10 number averaged from millions of votes, is built for looking things up, not for figuring out what you are going to think.
+But the rating itself, a single 1–10 number averaged from millions of votes, is built for looking things up, not for telling you why a film is rated what it is — or what it's actually good at.

 Quartile: the reasons come attached